googleapis/google-cloud-cpp/INSTALL.md

 On Debian Stretch, libcurl links against openssl-1.0.2, and one must link against the same version or risk an inconsistent configuration of the library.
-This is specially important for multi-threaded applications, as openssl-1.0.2 requires explicitly setting locking callbacks.
+This is especially important for multi-threaded applications, as openssl-1.0.2 requires explicitly setting locking callbacks.
 Therefore, to use libcurl one must link against openssl-1.0.2.
-To do so, we must need to libssl1.0-dev.
+To do so, we must need to install libssl1.0-dev.
 Note that this removes libssl-dev if you have it installed already, and would prevent you from compiling against openssl-1.1.0.

 ```bash
 sudo apt update && \